hschmidt/EnvPane/README.md

 made by manually editing `~/.MacOSX/environment.plist` as well via the preference pane UI.

-EnvPane still works on OS X 10.11 "El Capitan".
-I haven't tried it on 10.12 "Sierra" yet.
-Apple [reimplemented][new_launchd] launchd in 10.10 and in the course of doing so deprecated the APIs used by EnvPane and even broke some of them (see [issue #11][issue_11]).
-EnvPane v0.6 adds support for the new but undocumented APIs, addressing the deprecation and [issue #11][issue_11].
+EnvPane was tested on OS X 10.09 "Mavericks", OS X 10.11 "El Capitan" and macOS Sierra (10.12).
+It should also work on 10.10 "Yosemite".
+Apple [reimplemented][new_launchd] launchd in 10.10 and in the course of doing so deprecated the APIs used by EnvPane and even [broke][issue_11] some of them.
+EnvPane v0.6 adds support for the new but undocumented APIs, addressing the deprecation and broken APIs.

 [new_launchd]: http://newosxbook.com/articles/jlaunchctl.html
 [issue_11]: https://github.com/hschmidt/EnvPane/issues/11

+EnvPane does not work for setting the PATH environment variable.
+See the [FAQ on that topic](#why-cant-I-set-path-with-envpane).

 ## Download